 Additionally, EGPAF provides technical assistance and financial resources to strengthen the FAI Consortium’s capacity to build HIV/AIDS awareness through national-, provincial-, and district-level advocacy.

-- Reached nearly 2.1 million pregnant women with PMTCT services
+- Reached more than 2.2 million pregnant women with PMTCT services

 - Counseled and tested more than 1.8 million pregnant women